samdravitzki/samdravitzki/README.md

 # dravitzki.com
-The idea of this app is to have a single place I can experiment and publish various small projects
+The idea of this app is to have a single place I can experiment and publish various small projects focused around learning to build fun and original interactive experiences (games)

+They say the first 10 games you make are not going to be good, this is is a place for me to learn and experiement and learn the kind of skills to make unique fun interactive things

 # Projects